mark-hahn/package-cop/lib/help.md

 The columns to the right of the package name show detailed test results that have been recorded.
 They can usually be ignored but can sometimes give useful clues.

 The first column shows a green checkmark if the package has been "cleared" of the problem selected above in the `Problems And Resolution` section.
 The `Failed Reports` and `Passed Reports` columns also apply only to this problem.
-On each click of the `Problem Occurred` button in that section a new column of dashes and dots will appear in the failed column and likewise the `Passed Test` button will cause them to appear in the passed column.
+On each click of the `Problem Occurred` button a new column of dashes and dots will appear in the failed column and likewise the `Test Passed` button will cause them to appear in the passed column.

 Each dash/dot matches what was to the left of the package name when the report was made, i.e. the state of the package.
 A dash is the same as a blank space.